Application Now Closed

 Phase I: Online Application

-Applicants complete an initial online application that includes a basic college admissions application as well as additional essay questions, letters of recommendation, and family financial information.
-All application materials must be submitted on December 1 by 11:59 pm.
-After an initial screening of written application materials, applicants are notified whether they will advance by email on December 11.
+Applicants complete an initial online application that includes three major components: a brief Act Six application, the Common App, and three recommendations.
+All application materials must be submitted by November 2 at 11:59 pm.
+After an initial screening of written application materials, applicants are notified whether they will advance by email on November 18.

 Phase III: Virtual Campus Visit

-Due to COVID-19, the typical in-person, multi-day Phase III campus visits are not being conducted this year.
-Instead, semifinalists will participate in a one-day interactive virtual event between February 6-21 with 15-25 other semifinalists for the single college for which they were selected.
-Phase III allows students to learn more about the college as they participate in multiple evaluation activities that may include a personal interview, a real-time writing task, an academic seminar discussion, and group problem-solving activities.
-A parent or guardian will be invited to participate in a portion of the event.
-Partner colleges select finalists and decisions are emails on February 23.
+Semifinalists travel to the college for which they were selected for a two- or three-day on-campus event between February 4-25.
+Phase III allows students to experience campus life as they participate in a four-part evaluation process that includes a personal interview, an on-site writing task, academic seminar discussions, and group problem-solving activities.
+A parent or guardian is invited to participate in a portion of the visit.
+Depending on conditions, an alternative virtual event may also be offered.
+Partner colleges select finalists and decisions are emails on February 28.

 Final Decision and Announcement